zsheppa/java-videopoker/README.md

-# java-videopoker
+# videopoker

-Video Poker game implemented in Java
+This repository contains a VideoPoker game I implemented as one of my final projects in my Software Development class at Clemson University.

+``java cu.cs.cpsc215.project1.VideoPoker``